mspnp/aks-baseline/workload/readme.md

 ## Ingress

 In this AKS cluster, we decided to do workload-level ingress.
 While ingress could be defined and managed at the cluster level, it's often more reasonable to define ingress as an extension of the workload.
-Allowing operational consistency between the workload and the ingress resource, especially in a multi-tenant AKS cluster.
+Allowing operational consistency between the workload and the ingress resource, especially in a multitenant AKS cluster.
 We are deploying Traefik as our ingress solution.